JansenDuarte/Database_Replicator_py/README.md

 Known Issues
 ===

-The .sql files generated with no regard to wich field is NUMBER or VARCHAR.
+The .sql files are generated with no regard to wich field is NUMBER or VARCHAR.
 You need to place single quotes accordinly.

 The last line will have an additional comma.
 Just get rid of it.